Scalaron-Higgs inflation reloaded: Higgs-dependent scalaron mass and primordial black hole dark matter: Conclusions

 \section{Conclusions}

 The extended scalaron-Higgs model proposed in this article is a viable model of inflation, which, at the same time, explains the origin of the presently observed CDM by PBHs.

 One of the main features of the model is a Higgs-dependent scalaron mass which arises from a non-minimal coupling of the SM Higgs field to the quadratic scalar curvature invariant.
 Compared to the scalaron-Higgs model \cite{Ema2017a,Wang2017,He:2018gyf,Gundhi:2018wyz}, the additional non-minimal coupling $\zeta$ introduces one more parameter.
-With this additional parameter, the physics of the early Universe and the physics of the SM at the electroweak scale are described in one unified model which explains the observed CDM content without assuming any new particles.
+With this additional parameter, the physics of the early Universe and the physics of the SM at the electroweak scale are described in one unified model which explains the observed CDM content without assuming any new particle, except for the scalaron which effectively emerges from the modified gravitational sector.

 In addition, due to the global attractor nature of the $\varphi_0$ solution, the scenario considered in this article has the appealing feature that its predictions do not depend on the initial conditions of the inflationary background trajectory.
 A correct description of the background dynamics requires a stochastic treatment in the vicinity of the critical point $\hat{\chi}_{\mathrm{c}}$.
 The inclusion of these diffusive quantum effects are crucial for an accurate quantitative treatment of the multi-field ``isocurvature pumping'' mechanism and leads to the formation of a peak in $\mathcal{P}_{\mathcal{R}}$ at small wavelengths responsible for a significant production of PBHs \cite{Gundhi:2020kzm} .